bennettmsherman/EECS425_Project1/Project1/README.txt

 		Their username will be shown to the left of each received message.
 You can click "Disconnect from Peer" to enter listener mode, or you can click "Disconnect from Server" to disconnect from both the peer and server.
 Other commands are described below.
 	8.)
 The delimiter: The default delimiter is the Enter key.
-Therefore, any message being typed is considered in progress until you hit the delimiter to send it.
-All messages received during this time will be buffered, and hitting the delimiter will display all messages buffered to that point.
 The delimiting key can be changed by selecting "Set Delimiter" from the command menu, and will be described below in the command section.
+		When the delimiter is pressed, the client's message will be sent to the server.

 3.)
 Command syntax
 	0.)
 General: All commands MUST start with the "C0NTR0L:".
 Any messages that start with "C0NTR0L:" will be interpreted